clemlatz/cheatsheets/React.md

 </html>
 ```

-A simple component can also be created from a simple function:
+A simple component can also be created from a simple function, also known as
+functional components:

 ```javascript
 const Book = (props) => {
   return <Book>{props.title}</Book>;
 }
 ```

+It's a best practice to use a functional component whenever our component
+doesn't need to manage a state.

 ## Understanding JSX